Azure/azure-iot-cli-extension/README.md

 Your subscription details are used to manipulate target resources.

-You can login interactively, pass in account credentials or use a service principal with a certificate.
+You can login interactively, pass in account credentials or use a service principal with password/certificate options.

 [Azure CLI login details](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest)